 Hillsdale College’s Winston S. Churchill, Document Volume 15 shows that Churchill soon reconsidered his attitude toward interned aliens.
 In 1940, he favored expelling them, but a year later he had reconsidered.
 He said it would be more humane to conscript some into public service, perhaps as “a Foreign Legion.”
 You can look it up: page 391.

 What Churchill Concluded

-Churchill was in the vanguard of those urging that wartime restrictions on liberty be lifted as soon as possible.
+Churchill was in the vanguard of those urging the end of wartime restrictions on liberty as soon as possible.
 In 1943 he ordered the release of the British fascist leader Oswald Mosley, who had been interned in 1940:

 The power of the Executive to cast a man into prison without formulating any charge known to the law, and particularly to deny him judgement by his peers for an indefinite period, is in the highest degree odious, and is the foundation of all totalitarian Governments, whether Nazi or Communist….Nothing can be more abhorrent to democracy than to imprison a person or keep him in prison because he is unpopular.
 This is really the test of civilisation. —Churchill by Himself, 102